 The cost of the initial investment

 The initial investment can vary from affordable to moderate and substantial, depending on the size of the house and the budget of the owner.
 However, there are several ways to mitigate them.

-First of all, the prices of solar panels show a steadily decreasing in the last couple of years.
+First of all, the prices of solar panels show steadily decreased in the last couple of years.
 Still, it is hard to predict whether the trend will continue.
-On the other hand, subsidies, grants and rebates that are currently offered by the government for buying solar panels make the initial investment significantly more affordable and this is the opportunity that deserves to be well studied.
-On top of that, there are various leasing programs that allow solar panels to be rented before purchased, which is more suitable for some households.
+On the other hand, subsidies, grants, and rebates that are currently offered by the government for buying solar panels make the initial investment significantly more affordable and this is the opportunity that deserves to be well studied.
+On top of that, there are various leasing programs that allow solar panels to be rented before purchase, which is more suitable for some households.

 The location concerns

 The location plays an important role in the overall savings the solar panels provide.
 Naturally, the sunnier the location, the more profitable solar panels will turn out to be.
-For example, having solar panels in Sydney is a matter of common sense since the investment will pay off very quickly due to a large number of sunny days a year this city has.
+For example, having solar panels is a matter of common sense since the investment will pay off very quickly due to the large number of sunny days a year this city has.

 How much savings will solar panels bring?